 One grandmother takes each grandchild shopping and to lunch before the new school year begins.
 On Halloween, another grandma has chili and donuts before the kids go out door-to-door to collect their treats.
 The logs in the fireplace are lit, marking the beginning of the fall season.
 What traditions do you have in your family?

-One granddaughter and three grandsons come to my home for a sleepover Thanksgiving eve.
+One granddaughter and three grandsons come to my home for a sleepover on Thanksgiving Eve.
 They wash down the tables and bring up the extra chairs from the basement.
 The good dishes and flatware from the china cupboard are used to set a formal table.
-I keep thinking they’ll loose interest in this tradition but so far they haven’t and, one of my grandsons is twelve.
+I keep thinking they’ll lose interest in this tradition but so far they haven’t and, one of my grandsons is twelve.

-Summery: You have your own style of grand parenting and every tip will not work for every grandparent.
+Summary: You have your own style of grandparenting and every tip will not work for every grandparent.
 Evaluate your circumstances and decide what will work for you and your grandkids best.
 You can show your love in many ways.
 Be creative and choose ways that suit you best.
-The important thing is, take an active part in your grandkids lives.
+The important thing is, to take an active part in your grandkid’s lives.
 You can make a tremendous difference.

 Kathryn Griffiths, Insightful Nana, is the Nana to 15 grandchildren.
 More articles like this can be found on her website: Insightfulnana.com Kathryn is also the author of an incredible book to help parents raise fantastic kids.